blumilksoftware/internal-meetups/2022-07-06-get-candy/slides/slides.md

 php artisan getcandy:meilisearch:setup
 ```

-<p>It will generate any required indexes, filterable and sortable fields, that are needed for scout</p>
+<p>It will generate any required indexes, filterable and sortable fields, that are needed for Laravel Scout</p>

 ---